bxdoan/bxdoan/README.md

 <div align="center">

-> First, have a definite, clear practical ideal; a goal, an objective.
-Second, have the necessary means to achieve your ends; wisdom, money, materials, and methods.
-Third, adjust all your means to that end.
+> The question isn’t who is going to let me; it’s who is going to stop me.

-> — Aristotle —
+> — Ayn Rand —

 </div>